This is How You Use Social Proof to Make More Sales

 As I’ve said earlier, when you buy online, you can’t feel and touch a product like you can when you go to a store.
 The closest thing you have are the reviews of others who’ve already got it.

 With this in mind, make user generated content part of your marketing strategy.
-It’s a powerful tool that generates 6.9x more engagement than brand generated content.
+It’s a powerful tool that generates 6.9 times more website engagement than brand generated content.

 You can’t go wrong with the power of the crowd